srclark/InsertUserDemo/README.md

 ## Express

-I used express-generator to jump start the project, then modified the projects to meet my needs
+I used express-generator to jump start the project, then modified the projects to meet my needs.
+Express-generator creates jade files even though the template engine has been replaced by pug.
+I have not replaced jade with pug.

 ## mysql/sequelize